Nienormalny/my-webpack-boilerplate/README.md

 2. Importing HTML files in HTML files with new **tag** `<require path="./path/to/your/html/file"></require>`.
 3. Posibility to use packages inside `.js` files with `require('package')`.
 4. Minify code in build process.
+5. Import **JSON** files as objects to your `.js`.
-5. And more... just check it out in packages.json to get more info about packeges i added to it.
+6. And more... just check it out in packages.json to get more info about packeges i added to it.
 Same for webpack.config.js

 ### Do you see any problems?
 Make new issue and i will look at it.